-Samsung Electronics seeks U.S. court help to get Hanjin cargo
+Samsung seeks court order to remove goods from Hanjin vessels

 An attorney for Hanjin, Ilana Volkov, did not immediately respond to a request for comment.

+It remains unclear if the vessel would proceed to stops in Vancouver, British Columbia, and Seattle, he added.

+"...
+All the supply chain partners - the pilots, the tug boat operators, the marine terminals operators, railroads and trucking companies - are saying they want a guarantee they will be paid," said Tara Mattina, a spokeswoman for The Northwest Seaport Alliance, a partnership between the ports of Seattle and Tacoma, Washington, that manages their cargo terminal leases.

-The judge, John Sherwood, will hear the request on Friday.
+The U.S. judge, John Sherwood, will hear the request on Friday.

 As of Thursday afternoon, two Hanjin ships were near the Port of Long Beach, according to the Marine Exchange of Southern California, which tracks cargo ship traffic.
 One of the ships, the Hanjin Boston, is scheduled to head into the port on Friday afternoon for re-fueling.